 Reporting and Paying CGT

 CGT on overseas property is reported on the Self-Assessment tax return.
+You must report capital gains tax on overseas property using the appropriate HMRC forms, such as SA108.
 This involves including non-residents in the self-assessment tax returns.
 The UK Government’s online CGT service is used to report and pay CGT so it’s easier and more convenient.
 UK residents must report and pay CGT within 30 days of the property sale using this online service.

 You can pay your CGT bill online with HMRC or by bank transfer or cheque.
 To report CGT you will need the necessary documentation.
 This includes purchase and sale agreements, proof of expenses and currency exchange records.
 Knowing which forms to use (e.g. Capital Gains Summary form) is key to reporting to HMRC.